Differentiation Strategy: 5 Shocking Ways To Kill The Competition

 2) Unique Service Configurations – Does your company have an interesting service offering?
 Even if you provide a product, does it come with any services?
 Can customers buy services?
 Are these services offered in an interesting way?
 Does the team that provides the services have any interesting skill sets?
 Do you train these people in an interesting way?
 Many times, what looks ordinary to you might appear to be extraordinary to someone with an objective and outside set of eyes.

-3) Disruptive Technology – Do you have a proprietary software or internal technology that you use to deliver your products or services?
-For example, at Square 2, we use MAXG to help our consultants uncover daily insights and provide our clients better recommendations.
+3) Disruptive Technology – Do you have proprietary software or internal technology that you use to deliver your products or services?
+For example, at Square 2, we use MAXG to help our consultants uncover daily insights and provide our clients with better recommendations.
 We could uncover these insights on our own, but the software does it for us, does it automatically and does it every day.
 Anything like this that provides advantages that can be translated into customer advantages would fit in this category.

 4) Customer-Centric Pricing Or Payment Options – Sometimes pricing, packages or payment options can be remarkable.
 If your prospects are challenged to pay for your products or services, payment options or financing options can be great differentiators.
 Maybe you have a starter package at a lower-than-average price point.
 Maybe you have a high-end option for only the most discerning customer.
 Sometimes being the most expensive option is remarkable.